The feeling is like a void … an empty black hole that you’re being dragged towards.

 2. Take every day one step at a time

 Put one foot in front of the other.
 Forget about the past, forget about the future.
 Focus only on the next step, one after the other.
 Take every day one at a time.
 This will help to ground, focus, and empower you.
-Practice mindfulness and keep going.
+Practice exercises in mindfulness and keep going.

 3. Scream or ROAR